Friday 15th – Sunday 17th July 2016 at Hartpury College, Gloucestershire

-Following the success of this competition in 2013 we are delighted that Carriage Driving is returning to the National Championships.
-This year Regional Qualifiers will be held and if there are sufficient entries we will also hold an Intermediate class in addition to the Novice and Open classes already scheduled.
+Following the success of this competition over the past two years we are delighted that Carriage Driving is thriving at the National Championships.
+Regional Qualifiers will once again be held for Novice, Intermediate and Open classes.
 The competition will consist of a dressage test and a cones course followed by an obstacle course.
-For a copy of the Driving test please follow see 8th attachment down on the right hand side of the page.

 The RDA Countryside Challenge is a development of the skills acquired in RDA sessions.
 The course is focused upon school movements, both challenging and stimulating the rider, but with the focus being “fun”.

 During the course, riders have the opportunity to put their skills to the test through challenging tasks, going through the gate, into the farmyard encountering sheep and hens!
 Steering, balance and confidence are all put to the test.

 Riders will be required to qualify for these classes by attending their Regional Qualifier.
 All classes will be divided into Junior and Senior.
 The top two in each section achieving 60% or more will qualify for the National Championships.

 Riders qualify through their Regional Dressage Qualifier to compete at the Championships.
 They ride a specific test with a predetermined pattern in a 20m x 40m arena and can also choose to ride a freestyle test.
 Dependent on their impairment and/or experience, they can ride tests with walk only, walk and trot or walk, trot and canter.
 Dressage is a multi disability activity but at the Championships, intellectual disability and visually impaired riders can choose to ride in their own classes.